Creamy Baked Mashed Potatoes

 11:57 PM

-Creamy Baked Mashed Potatoes are the perfect side dish for any meal, but for a holiday meal, you might say they are superb in every way.
-Starting with, they can be made ahead and then refrigerated until time for your holiday meal.
+Creamy Baked Mashed Potatoes are the perfect side dish for any meal, but they are superb in every way for a holiday meal.
+They can be made ahead and then refrigerated until the time for your holiday meal.

-These Creamy Baked Mashed Potatoes are rich, velvety smooth, and so decadent.
-Let me just say, my family loves my mashed potatoes, but when I make these, I raise the bar.
+These Creamy Baked Mashed Potatoes are rich, velvety smooth, and decadent.
+Let me just say that my family loves my mashed potatoes, but when I make these, I raise the bar.

-Honestly, they are so decadent, so rich, so buttery, that I reserve these for special occasions and holidays.
+Honestly, they are so decadent, rich, and buttery that I reserve them for special occasions and holidays.

-• Start cooking the potatoes on medium high heat in a pot of cold water.
-This will keep the potatoes fluffy when it is time to break them up to mash them.
-This will keep the potatoes creamy and velvety instead of taking on a gluey texture
+• Start cooking the potatoes on medium-high heat in a pot of cold water.
+This will keep the potatoes fluffy when it is time to break them up and mash them, keeping them creamy and velvety instead of taking on a gluey texture.

-• Drain and dry the potatoes by putting the potatoes back in the hot pot they were cooked in and letting them rest in it for a few minutes, but not cooling off.
-Or transfer the drained potatoes onto a baking sheet pan and rest for a few minutes but not cool off.
-Once dried transfer them back to the pot they were cooked in.
+• Drain and dry the potatoes by putting them back in the hot pot they were cooked in and letting them rest for a few minutes but not cool off.
+You can also transfer the drained potatoes onto a baking sheet pan and rest for a few minutes, but not cool off.
+Once dried, transfer them back to the pot they were cooked in.

 • Warm the milk in a saucepan.
 Do not boil the milk.
-Just heat the milk until it is hot and not boiling.
+Just heat the milk until it is hot but not boiling.

-• Add cold butter to the hot potatoes allowing the butter to melt distributing the milk and fat solids evenly.
+• Add cold butter to the hot potatoes, allowing it to melt.
+This helps distribute the milk and fat solids evenly.

 • These are great to prepare a couple of days ahead, but be sure to set them out 30 minutes to an hour before baking them.
 This will keep them from sweating when they begin to bake.